Rapptz/discord.py/docs/api.rst

     :param before: A :class:`Message` of the previous version of the message.
     :param after: A :class:`Message` of the current version of the message.

+.. function:: on_message_reaction_add(message, reaction, user)

+    Called when a message has a reaction added to it.
+Similar to on_message_edit, if the message is not found in the :attr:`Client.messages` cache, then this event will not be called.

+    :param message: A :class:`Message` that was reacted to.
+    :param reaction: A :class:`Reaction` showing the current state of the reaction.
+    :param user: A :class:`User` or :class:`Member` of the user who added the reaction.

+.. function:: on_message_reaction_remove(message, reaction, user)

+    Called when a message has a reaction removed from it.
+Similar to on_message_edit, if the message is not found in the :attr:`Client.messages` cache, then this event will not be called.

+    :param message: A :class:`Message` that was reacted to.
+    :param reaction: A :class:`Reaction` showing the current state of the reaction.
+    :param user: A :class:`User` or :class:`Member` of the user who removed the reaction.

 .. function:: on_channel_delete(channel)
               on_channel_create(channel)